Adapting Exhibits for the Post-COVID Trade Show

 - Sneeze Guards: Add plexiglass barriers at reception and service counters to separate people during face-to-face interactions.

-- Exhibit Structure: Are there ways to reduce the structure within your space to accommodate more people?
+- Exhibit Properties: Are there ways to reduce the structure within your space to accommodate more people?
 For example, one client is replacing bulky cabinets used to store leaflets and promotional items with narrower kiosks supporting video monitors.

 - Reduce Handouts: Instead of providing physical brochures and swag, consider electronic methods of distribution.
 Replace the business card fishbowl with a badge scanning station and raffle off an e-gift card which can be sent via email, or a prize which can be shipped.

 - Touch Screens: If touch screens must be used, restrict screen contact to booth staff only, offer disposable stylus wands, and/or clean between every use.

 - Video Conference Capabilities: With the possibility that attendee counts will be limited, ensure video conference capability is available in meeting rooms or discussion points, so that home office counterparts can be included in critical discussions.